 Attractions Near the Eliott Hotel, Gibraltar

 Gibraltar is an amazing place.
-There is just 7 miles of property, and something for everyone, with most of it steeped in history.
+There are just 7 miles of the property, and something for everyone, with most of it, steeped in history.

-The thigs to see in Gibraltar will very much depend on your interests.
-For more city-orientated people, you will want to call on the diverse range of entertainment options that Gibraltar offers, including clubs and night life, while still hitting the tax-free shopping opportunities.
+The things to see in Gibraltar will very much depend on your interests.
+For more city-orientated people, you will want to call on the diverse range of entertainment options that Gibraltar offers, including clubs and nightlife, while still hitting the tax-free shopping opportunities.
 Those who have an interest in history will take enjoyment in a plethora of sites, each offering a glimpse into Gibraltar’s fascinating past.

 The Eliott Hotel Gibraltar has several attractions nearby that will appeal to all interests and tastes.